Store

 Making an Herbal Poultice

 You can use either fresh or dried herbs to make your herbal poultice.
-When using fresh herbs, you can use the leaves as well as the stems.
+When using fresh herbs, you can use the leaves and stems.
 Furthermore, you can add other ingredients like salts, certain clays, or activated charcoal.

 Using an Herbal Poultice